robatwilliams/decent-code/topics/formatting.md

 **Avoid leaving trailing whitespace.** They're a source of "false differences", and there's no good reason to have them.

-**End files with a linebreak.** This avoids the existing final line being considered as modified in a diff when you add a new line after it later.
+**End files with a line break.** This avoids the existing final line being considered as modified in a diff when you add a new line after it later.

 **Use single blank lines judiciously to separate constructs and groups of statements.** Blank lines create visual separation between logical parts, making code easier to read.
 Dense code is harder to read.
 Examples include after a group of variable declarations, around an if-else statement, around logical parts of a method, and before a return statement.